Julia-Chris/Building-with-Backgrounds-and-Gradients/README.md

 To get a local copy up and running follow these simple example steps.

 Setup
-Clone into your local machine from terminal.
-Open using text editor of your choice.
+Clone into your local machine from terminal and open using text editor of your choice.

 Authors
-👤 Author1

 Github: @githubhandle

 Twitter: @twitterhandle

 Linkedin: linkedin

-🤝 Contributing
+Contributing

 Contributions, issues and feature requests are welcome!

 Feel free to check the issues page.

 Show your support

 Give a ⭐️ if you like this project!

 Acknowledgments

 The Labradors
-📝 License
-This project is MIT licensed.